 The Registrar, Mrs. Jennings, is located in the School Counseling office.
 She will issue, at no charge, a working permit to any student fourteen through seventeen years of age who has been promised employment.
-Students fourteen and fifteen years of age must also obtain a physician's certificate of good health.
+Students fourteen and fifteen years of age must also obtain a physician's signature on page two of the application to certify the minor is in sound health and physically able to work.
+Employment permit applications can be dropped off to Mrs. Jennings or emailed to kjennings@masconomet.org in order to start the process.
+A permit can be turned around quickly if all applicable sections are complete.
 If you have any questions, please call Mrs. Jennings at Ext.
 11251.